andrewkett/Ak_Locator/README.md

 ## Copyright
 (c) 2013 Andrew Kett

-Disclaimer: This extension is a work in progress and is provided "as is", it may be buggy or completely break your website.
-Use it at your own risk.
+Disclaimer: This extension under active development and is not yet at a stable release.
+It is provided "as is", it may be buggy or completely break your website.